Hellmonk/bloatcrawl2/README.md

 v1.4.2

 Summoning changes
-   * Summoning simply reduces your mana until the summons are gone, but have no duration.
+   * Summoning simply reduces your magic until the summons are gone, but have no duration.
    * Summons multiply the spell's base cost.
-   * Added a "release summons" ability, so you can free up your mana if you no longer need those summons.
+   * Added a "release summons" ability, so you can free up your magic if you no longer need those summons.
-   * If you release a summon, all of the mana used to summon it is returned.
+   * If you release a summon, all of the magic used to summon it is returned.
-   * The number of summons a player can have is only limited by max mana, with a cap of 20 total summons.
+   * The number of summons a player can have is only limited by max magic, with a cap of 20 total summons.
    * When a summon dies, they player gets 1/2 of the mp used for that creature
    * When going up or down stairs, if there are no monsters in sight, summons automatically follow you.